 Substituting a granulated sweetener for the stevia will most likely work.
 But since I haven’t tried it myself, I can’t say for sure.

 What chocolate chips to use?

 I use extra dark, 85% cacao chocolate chips, that I order on Amazon (link provided in the recipe card below).
 I’m not a fan of sugar-free chocolate chips.
 I don’t think they taste very good.

 But obviously, you can use your favorite brand of chocolate chips, although nutrition info will change.

 How do you make keto cookie dough?

 It’s so easy!
+It’s one of the easiest keto desserts on this blog.
 Scroll down to the recipe card for the detailed instructions.
 The basic steps:

 Before shaping the dough into balls, I recommend freezing it for a few minutes, to make it easier to work with.
 But if you don’t mind working with oily, somewhat stubborn dough, this step is not strictly necessary.

 I’m a very impatient person, and I usually shape the dough balls right after mixing the dough.